LSU, Kelly agree to 10-year contract worth at least $95M

 “Our potential is unlimited,” Kelly added.
 “I cannot wait to call Baton Rouge home.”

-LSU scheduled a flight for Kelly to Baton Rouge on Tuesday, inviting fans to greet the coach at the airport, and set Kelly’s introductory media conference for Wednesday.
+Kelly was accompanied by Woodward on his chartered flight to Baton Rouge.
+As he walked out of the plane and onto the tarmac, he waved and gave a thumbs-up to cheering fans while the LSU marching band played.
+Kelly’s introductory media conference was scheduled for Wednesday.

-Kelly is 113-40 as a head coach, including a current run of five straight double-digit victory seasons.
+Kelly was 113-40 as a head coach at Notre Dame, including a current run of five straight double-digit victory seasons.
+His overall coaching record is 166-62 over 18 seasons in major college football.

 No previous Notre Dame coach has left the Irish, winners of eight AP national championships, to take a job at another school since the AP poll started in 1936.
 Rockne’s successor, Hunk Anderson, went from Notre Dame to North Carolina State after going 3-5-1 in 1933.